 Irish culture has many different meanings.
-There is no set definition of Irish culture but there are a few symbols which are unique to Ireland.
+There are some symbols which are unique to Ireland.
 Ireland is often called the ‘land of saints and scholars’ referring to the golden age of monastic learning, or ‘the emerald isle’ referring to the green landscape.

 To find out more about Irish music, culture, arts and heritage go to: